 TUDCA DECREASES LIVER ENZYMES ASSOCIATED WITH CHOLESTASIS

-A 1996 study conducted by Crosignani et al. discovered that subjects who took 500, 1000, or 1500mg of Tudca daily for six months were able to reduce the harmful liver enzymes associated with cholestasis significantly.
+A 1996 study conducted by Crosignani A. discovered that subjects who took 500, 1000, or 1500mg of TUDCA daily for 6 months were able to reduce the harmful liver enzymes associated with cholestasis significantly.

 TUDCA IMPROVES LIVER AND MUSCLE INSULIN SENSITIVITY

-Kars et al. (2010) found that 20 subjects who took 1750mg of Tudca daily for four weeks improved muscle and liver insulin sensitivity by ~30%!
-What’s interesting is this improvement rivals current anti-diabetic pharmaceuticals.
+Kars M. (2010) found that 20 subjects who took 1750mg of TUDCA daily for 4 weeks improved muscle and liver insulin sensitivity by ~30%!
+What’s interesting is that this improvement rivals current anti-diabetic pharmaceuticals.

 TUDCA DECREASES CHOLESTEROL